 Open a dictionary to the word “Trade,” and you’ll find two distinct definitions.
-The first is trade as the action of buying or selling goods and services, while the second defines trade as a skilled job, typically one requiring manual skills or special training.
+The first is trade as the action of buying or selling goods and services, while the second defines trade as a skilled profession, typically one requiring manual skills or special training.
 It is no coincidence then that we in the trading industry refer to ourselves as traders.

 First and foremost, trading is a profession based on skill.
 Like all other skills, trading prowess is something to be acquired through training, coaching, and strong dedication.
 There are techniques to learn, practice, and master.

 But simply mastering these techniques will not bring success alone.
-Trading is not a profession in which you can imitate the successful actions of others and expect to be equally or even partially successfully yourself.
+Trading is not a profession in which you can imitate the successful actions of others and expect to be equally or even partially successful yourself.
 In this sense, a trader is comparable to a professional athlete.

 Take a tennis player for example.
 Through intense drills, scenario studies, and coaching lessons, tennis players hone their craft through hard work and skill development.
 They learn how to toss a ball, hit a forehand, predict an opponent’s move, and so on.
 A good coach will drill them in these skills and provide insight and feedback when and where it’s needed.